BITNILE HOLDINGS, INC.

 BitNile Holdings, Inc., a Delaware corporation (the “Company”), strives to apply high ethical, moral and legal principles in every aspect of its business conduct.
-This Code of Business Conduct and Ethics is a guide for all Company personnel consisting of officers, employees and directors.
+This Amended and Restated Code of Business Conduct and Ethics (this “Code”) is a guide for all Company personnel consisting of officers, employees and directors.

 This Code applies to all Company personnel, and is addressed to each employee and director individually.
 It sets forth broad ethical principles that the Company has established for the conduct of its business, and outlines certain key legal requirements of which all Company personnel must be aware and with which all Company personnel must comply.
 This Code is not intended to cover every issue that may arise, and in the course of performing their duties and responsibilities for the Company, all personnel should act with these principles in mind and should use good judgment and common sense at all times.

 This Code is designed to deter wrongdoing and promote the following:

 - Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest;